smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: Where can I ask questions?**

 A: Join my Discord server to ask questions in the Ulanzi-display channel: [https://discord.gg/pP53uDEgUw](https://discord.gg/pP53uDEgUw)

+**Q: My Ulanzi clock dies after a couple of hours.
+What can I do to fix this?**

+A: Unfortunately, there has been a bad hardware batch released by Ulanzi.
+They pinpointed the issue and fixed it in new batches.
+Contact your seller and/or Ulanzi and they will send you a new device.
+Be sure not to tell you've flashed the device, although Ulanzi promotes flashing it on their website.

 # Release Notes